What is the SAT and do I need to sit it?

 It has been determined in a number of research studies that students who use calculators most often tend to score higher in the SAT Test – Mathematics test, so practice and get to know every function of your calculator before the test.

-Do not buy a new calculator the night before you sit this paper, in the hope that you can familiarise yourself with what it does in a few hours.
-In addition, if you are thinking of brushing up on your skills through workshops or coaching, this has been shown to make the greatest difference in the Mathematics paper.
+Do not buy a new calculator the night before you sit this Test, in the hope that you can familiarise yourself with what it does in a few hours.
+In addition, if you are thinking of brushing up on your skills through workshops or coaching, this has been shown to make the greatest difference in the Mathematics Test.

 How do I register to take the SAT Test?